AartiRamani/DataScience-Portfolio/Airline Delay Prediction/README.md

   #### Installing
      You will need Jupyter Notebook to run the ipynb file.
 Install Anaconda for Jupyter Notebook.
   #### Executing program
-    Clone this folder and run the ipynb file using Jupyter Notebook
+  Clone this folder and run the ipynb file using Jupyter Notebook\
+  Download the dataset from - (https://drive.google.com/drive/folders/1tmYibkkvdnGwa2whHG4U4CPnXWec7A_Y?usp=drive_link)
+  and update the data path in the ipynb file to access.
   #### Help
   #### Authors
   Contributors names : Aarti Ramani